AndyRoy04/Python100Days-of-code/README.md

 ## From all this, I fill like this is a great start to understanding how NoSQL Databases work

 ## I Learned about Python dictionaries and nesting

+# Day10 : Simple Calculator 🧮

+## The Day10 project was to build a simple calculator that does basic math functions.
+We all know the functioning of a calculator.
+It takes in 2 variable and an operation and solves for a subsiquent output and asks if the user is willing to continue with the previous calculation

+I also built a day in month calculator that tells you the number of days in a given month respective of if it's a leap year or not

+## I mostly learned and worked with functions and how to write Docstrings within a function with outputs